SCOPE OF THIS CHAPTER

 - Whether all the children in the household have been seen and their needs considered;

 - Whether children in another household are affected by the issues which have been identified;

 - Have the parents been seen and their views and wishes have been recorded and taken into account.
 NB this should include absent parents particularly fathers;

 - Whether early findings may indicate whether no further action is required, a Child is in Need, or a Section 47 Enquiry should be initiated;

 - When the assessment analysis and evaluation has been completed.

 Review points provide assurances that help will be given in a timely and appropriate way, and that the impact of this help will be analysed and evaluated in terms of the improved outcomes and welfare of the child.

 It is the social worker's responsibility to analyse all the information gathered from the enquiry stage of the assessment, decide the nature and level of the child's needs and the level of risk, if any, they may be facing.
-The line manager should provide regular supervision (see Supervision Guidance), and challenge the social worker's assumptions as part of this process.
+The line manager should provide regular supervision (see Luton Supervision Framework), and challenge the social worker's assumptions as part of this process.

 Every assessment will be focused on outcomes, including deciding which services and support to provide to deliver improved welfare for the child and reflect the child's best interests.
 In the course of the assessment the social worker and the line manager should determine:

 - Is this a Child in Need?
 (Section 17 Children Act 1989);